I have been here perhaps 10 times. Maybe 15. I’m sure I could look it up but I’m lazy. But I wanted to bring my friend, Tim, with me.

 I love my Wahoo ELEMNT Bolt.
 It is the low end of their units.
 The ROAM has more features.

-But my Bolt was showing signs of wear and I purchased a new one.
+My Bolt case was showing signs of wear and I purchased a new one.
 In the past 20 months, I discovered two major changes.

 First, the newer Bolt now has a color screen.
 It is also sharper in its display.

-And second, the map to start for lost cyclists now maps to start.
+And second, the “map/route to start” for lost cyclists now maps to start.
 I have not tried this feature to see how it really works.

 Photo 1 – This is the base screen for the Bolt.
 The colors here define heart rate and traffic.